DenisPopkov/BankApp/README.md

 ## How to run

-* You need Xcode 15
+* You need at least Xcode 15
-* You need Android studio Hedgehog
+* You need at least Android studio Hedgehog
 * Flutter ver.
-3.16.0 and Dart var.
+3.16.0 and Dart ver.
 3.2.0
 * Run -> Run 'app'

 ## Who to contact with questions